Lulism: Evolution

 The word Lulism was coined by André Singer, a political scientist and Lula's press secretary from 2003 to 2005 and spokesperson during his presidency from 2002 to 2007.
-Originating in the 2002 presidential campaign, Lulism departed from the left-wing politics of the Workers Party until late 2001 and abandoned the concepts of organization and mobilization.
+Originating in the 2002 presidential campaign, Lulism departed from the left-wing politics of the Workers' Party until late 2001 and abandoned the concepts of organization and mobilization.
 Since Lulism is a model of enforced change within order, mobilization is unnecessary and conflict is eliminated.

 A 2009 article written for the Instituto Millenium said that "liberals are cornered" after "more than six years of Lulism".
 Patrícia Carlos de Andrade adopted that view: "According to her, the term 'liberal' is mistranslated in Brazil as 'rightist' or 'supportive of military dictatorships'.
 In the war for public opinion, the so-called left always got the better, Singer says".
 Lula da Silva has also been described in media and books as a "liberal" in the sense of social rather than classical.

 Lulism sought reconciliation between Lula and the large Brazilian conservative sector.
-Ironically, it is a conservative social pact combining the economic policy of Fernando Henrique Cardoso (1995–2002) with the distributive policies of Lula's government (2002–2010).
+Ironically, it is a conservative social pact combining the economic policy of Fernando Henrique Cardoso (1995–2003) with the distributive policies of Lula's government (2002–2010).

 Under the auspices of conciliation, Lulism represents an "appeasement of social conflicts, of which the bourgeoisie has always [been] too afraid, especially in a country of great inequality as is the case of Brazil" because it envisions a "reduction-agenda poverty and inequality, but under the aegis of a weak reformism".
 This social change model is explained as a "conservative variant of modernization" in which the state has a "prominent role in leveraging the poorest", ensuring that Brazilian social structural problems will not be touched (in other words, without conflicting with the financial interests of the conservative elite).
 Lulism "concocted new ideological, under-union banners that seemed to combine" continuity of the Lula and Cardoso governments in macroeconomic policy based on three pillars, namely inflation control, a floating exchange rate and a budgetary surplus.

 Another feature distinguishing Lulism as a political movement is its nonpartisan character.
-It overlaps the political parties, including the Workers Party founded by Lula.
-Although the movement was anchored in Lula's charisma, Lulism differs from other movements surrounding political leaders (such as Peronism in Argentina) in its lack of a cult of personality around the former Brazilian President.
+It overlaps the political parties, including the Workers' Party founded by Lula.

-With later events in Brazilian politics, such as the impeachment of Dilma Rousseff, the arrest of Lula on 7 April 2018 and President Michel Temer's reform of labour laws, some political commentators are arguing for a second phase of Lulism, now more radical and more left orientated.
+With later events in Brazilian politics, such as the impeachment of Dilma Rousseff, the arrest of Lula on 7 April 2018 and President Michel Temer's reform of labour laws, some political commentators are arguing for a second phase of Lulism, now more radical and more left-orientated.